Jaan Rannap

 Jaan Rannap (3 September 1931 – 1 November 2023) was an Estonian children's writer and track-and-field athlete.

 Early life and education

 Jaan Rannap was born in Halliste on 3 September 1931.
 His father was a teacher Jaan Rannap, his brother is a music teacher and pedagogical scientist Heino Rannap and his nephew is musician Rein Rannap.
+His daughter is zoologist Riinu Rannap.
 In 1956 he graduated from Tallinn Pedagogical Institute with a degree in mathematics and physics.

 Career

 From 1952 he worked at the children's magazine Säde, and 1955-1977 at the magazine Pioneer.
 From 1977 he was a senior editor of the children's magazine Täheke.

 Rannap wrote stories about nature and animals; especially notable are his humorous school-related stories.

 Death

 Rannap died on 1 November 2023, at the age of 92.